P5vc/fetch-apply/README.md

 Initializers are created by adding a file with the desired commands to be run, to the `initializers` **directory**.
 The name of the file you create within that directory will be the name of the initializer.

-To apply an initializer to a class or host, list the name of the initializer (or list one name per line, if assigning multiple initializers) to the `initializers` Special File in the desired class or host directory.
+To apply an initializer to a class or host, add the name of the initializer (or list one name per line, if assigning multiple initializers) to the `initializers` Special File in the desired class or host directory.

 Note that all initializers will be executed from the context of the `initializers` directory.
 Therefore, it's possible to create additional, supporting files for that initializer (or better yet, create a single directory within the `initializers` directory for each initializer, to contain its supporting files), and then reference them using their relative paths.